A Higher-Order Generalized Singular Value Decomposition for Rank Deficient Matrices: The parameter

 Apart from rotating the eigenvectors, the choice of $\pi$ also affects the function $f_\pi:\R^{n}\rightarrow \Rpos$,

 where $\twonorm{v}=1$ and $f_\pi(v)\geq 1$.
 The function $f_\pi(v)$ measures the arithmetic mean of amplifications in a particular direction $v$ and has been shown to be related to the (HO-)GSVD~\cite{GSVDVAR2, GSVDVAR, LOANSLIDES}.
 For $N=2$, $\pi=0$ and full-rank $A_1$ and $A_2$, the gradient is zero for vectors that lie in the common HO-GSVD subspace~\cite{LOANSLIDES}, which can be extended to the isolated HO-GSVD subspace (Appendix~\ref{app:rayleigh}).
-The parameter $\pi$ has the effect of \emph{flattening out} $f_\pi$ and, in particular, removing the singularities associated with the nullspace of $A_i$.
+The parameter $\pi$ has the effect of \emph{flattening out} $f_\pi$ and, in particular, removing the singularities of $f_\pi(v)$ associated with the nullspace of $A_i$ for $\pi>0$ and $\rank(A)=n$, since in that case $\trans{v}(\xTx{A_i}+\pi\xTx{A})v > 0$ for $v\neq 0$.